Refining holographic models of the quark-gluon plasma: Fluctuation analysis

 \section{Fluctuation analysis}

 We detail some gaps in the fluctuation analysis that was used in the main text.
-We describe it in detail for the DBI model.
-The same method works for the EMD model.
+For concreteness we write down the formulas for the DBI model, but the same method works for the EMD model.

 To evaluate $I_2$ we need to expand $I$ in $\nh$ and collect the terms that are of order $\nh^2$.
 What we first do is that we expand all of the fields around $\nh=0$: \bea \phi(r) & = & \bar{\phi}(r)+\nh^2\delta\phi(r) \nonumber \\ A(r) & = & \bar{A}(r) + \nh^2\delta A(r) \nonumber \\ h(r) & = & \bar{h}(r) + \nh^2\delta h(r) \nonumber \\ \psi(r) & = & \nh \delta\psi(r)\ . \eea Notice that the order of the fluctuations written in this way is consistent with the charge conjugation symmetry.
 Furthermore, we expand the horizon radius as \be \rH = \rHbar+\nh^2\delta \rH\ . \ee In terms of these expansions we can write for the DBI model that \bea I_2 & = &-\int_{\rHbar}^\infty \dd r \bigg(\frac{e^{-8\bar{A}(r)}}{2\Vf(\bar{\phi}(r))^3w(\bar{\phi}(r))^4}\nonumber\\ & & +\frac{2e^{-2\bar{A}(r)}}{\Vf(\bar{\phi}(r))w(\bar{\phi}(r))^2}\delta A(r)+\frac{e^{-2\bar{A}(r)}\Vf'(\bar{\phi}(r))}{\Vf(\bar{\phi}(r))^2w(\bar{\phi}(r))^2}\delta \phi(r)\nonumber\\ & & + \frac{2e^{-2\bar{A}(r)}w'(\bar{\phi}(r))}{\Vf(\bar{\phi}(r))w(\bar{\phi}(r))^3}\delta \phi(r)\bigg) -\frac{e^{-2\bar{A}(\rHbar)}}{\Vf(\bar{\phi}(\rHbar))w(\bar{\phi}(\rHbar))^2}\delta \rH \ . \eea As we see from this we need explicit solutions for the fluctuations to evaluate $I_2$.
 Next we describe how to obtain these.